maisarakhedr/maisarakhedr.github.io/_posts/2018-11-24-why-developers-hate-agile.md

 He listed things that can go wrong in Scrum which lead to Dark
 Scrum:

-*   It takes time to get good a t Scrum, Self-organization is slow to happen.
+*   It takes time to get good at Scrum, Self-organization is slow to happen.
-*   He used a term called Power holders, which mean people who have and exert power over developers whether by a development manager, a team lead, a Product Owner, or even a Scrum Master.
+*   He used a term called Power holders, which means people who have and exert power over developers whether by a development manager, a team lead, a Product Owner, or even a Scrum Master.
 They can drive the team to Dark scrum by
     *   Power holder oppresses the team every day in "Daily Scrum".
-    *   Business-side is not available in Sprint Planning or not trained in how to be a Product Owner.
+    *   Power holders drive the team,  and tell them what they have to do because Business-side is not available in Sprint Planning or not trained in how to be a Product Owner.
-    *   Misuse of sprint review
-    *   Misuse of sprint retrospective
+    *   Power holders misuse the sprint reviewand sprint retrospective by making sure the programmers are made fully aware of how badly they’ve done.

 ## Scrum

-I'll need to clarify that this is not a problem in Scrum itself, Scrum doesn't tell us to ignore technical practices, Martin Fowler defended Scrum in the same article "Flaccid Scrum"
+I'll need to clarify that this is not a problem in Scrum itself, Scrum doesn't tell us to ignore technical practices, **Martin Fowler** defended Scrum in the same article "Flaccid Scrum"

 > I've mentioned Scrum because when we see this problem, Scrum seems to be particularly common as the nominative process the team is following.
-For many people, this situation is exacerbated by Scrum because Scrum is process that's centered on project management techniques and deliberately omits any technical practices, in contrast to (for example) Extreme Programming.

 > In defense of Scrum, it's important to point out that just because it doesn't include technical activities within its scope